iris-hep/iris-hep.github.io/pages/fellows.md

 # IRIS-HEP Fellows Program

-**Applications for the Undergraduate Fellows progam in Summer 2022 are now open.
+**Applications for the Undergraduate Fellows program in Summer 2022 are now open.
 The deadline for applications is Tuesday, 8 March, 2022 (end of the day, any time zone).**

 **Applications for the Graduate Fellows program are not yet open, but are coming soon.**